Targeted DNA Methylation Using Modified DNA Probes: A Potential Therapeutic Tool for Depression and Stress-Related Disorders

 Abstract

 Epigenetic modifications play a crucial role in gene regulation and have been implicated in various physiological processes and disease conditions.
-DNA methylation (DNAm) has been implicated in the etiology and progression of many stress-related psychiatric behaviors such as depression.
+DNA methylation (DNAm) has been implicated in the etiology and progression of many stress-related psychiatric behaviors, such as depression.
 The ability to manipulate DNAm may provide a means to reverse and treat such disorders.
 Although CRISPR-based technologies have enabled locus-specific DNAm editing, their clinical applicability may be limited due to immunogenicity concerns and off-target effects.
-In this study, we introduce a novel approach for targeted DNAm manipulation using single-stranded, methylated DNA probes.
-We designed probes targeting the glucocorticoid response element (GRE) within the FKBP5 (FK506 binding protein 5) gene, a key regulator of stress response and depressive symptoms, and the promoter region of the MAOA (monoamine oxidase A) gene.
-In both HEK293 human embryonic kidney and mouse pituitary AtT-20 cells, transfection with their respective methylated probes significantly increased DNAm at targeted CpG sites in a persistent and dose-dependent manner.
+In this study, we introduce a novel approach for targeted DNAm manipulation using single-stranded methylated DNA probes.
+The probes were designed against the GRE of FKBP5 and the promoter region of MAOA.
+In both human embryonic kidney HEK293 and mouse pituitary AtT-20 cells, transfection with their respective methylated probes significantly increased DNAm at targeted CpG sites in a persistent and dose-dependent manner.
 Importantly, the induced methylation effectively attenuated glucocorticoid-induced upregulation of FKBP5 gene expression.
 Alteration of methylation was specific to single-stranded probes, as double-stranded methylated probes and unmethylated probes showed no significant effects.
-Our findings suggest that methylated DNA probes have the potential to function as a simple tool for targeted epigenetic manipulation and serve as a safer alternative to CRISPR-based epigenome editing tools for the treatment of stress-related disorders such as depression.
+Some limitations include the need to further characterize factors that influence probe efficiency, such as probe length and CpG density; develop an efficient in vivo probe delivery system; and perform a more extensive consideration of possible off-target effects.
+Despite these limitations, our findings suggest that methylated DNA probes have the potential to function as a simple tool for targeted epigenetic manipulation and serve as a safer alternative to CRISPR-based epigenome editing tools for the treatment of stress-related disorders such as depression.

 Article activity feed